 A couple of days into boot camp, we finally got to meet the platoon commander.
-The entire platoon was gathered in one squad’s Quonset hut, where he was going to speak to us.
+The entire platoon was gathered in one squad’s Quonset hut.
 This wasn’t looking too bad.
 This was exactly the same way the PC of my previous platoon first met us.
 My good feeling didn’t last very long.

 He started screaming at us almost immediately.
 He also started yelling “Air raid, Air raid!“ We all looked at each other because we didn’t know what the heck to do.
 He then screamed at us that there was an air raid, and if we wanted to save our miserable lives, we'd better take cover under the bunks.

 “You learned to do exactly as you are told to do, and to do it as quickly as you can!
-If you don‘t do these things, I promise you, I will make sure that you are in world of hurt.
+If you don‘t do these things, I promise you, I will make sure that you regret ever being born.
 This little exercise was nothing!
 I have tricks that will fuck you up, that you can’t even imagine.
 So you can all do it your way and not pay attention to what we tell you, or you can do it our way.
 He then asked if anybody played handball.